giftchule12/odin-landing-page/README.md

 # odin-landing-page
-The project is meant for practicing purpose only.
+The project is meant for practice purpose only.